 Oyola feels extremely connected to these people, she seems often.
 “These people are in my world, I’m one of them and they’re one of me, I run into them on main street.
 I want to help them grow.”

 The clients are typically adults; they too, can learn from the volunteers.
-Oyola says, “They will instill that in their children, not only that mentality of helping others, but also to be able to provide for them more.”
+Oyola says, “They will instill that in their children, not only that mentality of helping others but also to be able to provide for them more.”

-It is essential that the resource center continuously adjusts their offerings to meet the needs of the people.
+It is essential that the resource center continuously adjusts its offerings to meet the needs of the people.
 Ward says, “There are things happening right now that we hadn’t thought about.
 We are going to change our programs every time there’s a new need.
 We don’t know what the problem is going to be tomorrow, but we’re going to have to face it. “

 Ward finally feels like their hard work is paying off.
-“I see light an the end of the tunnel; we are seeing a lot more people interested in programs and coming to us for help.
+“I see light at the end of the tunnel; we are seeing a lot more people interested in programs and coming to us for help.
 They’ve taken us in new directions, it’s exciting.”

 Johnson says, “I think we are given life on this earth to be a community, we’re not designed to be isolated individuals.
 We happen to love this particular community because it is so mixed.
 It’s sort of a microcosm of the world in terms of all the ethnic groups, languages, and places of origin; it’s what makes us healthy and gives us purpose.”